Insight

 Create a Candidate Experience Aligned with Values

 1. Practical Exercises: Integrate practical exercises and case studies into the recruitment process.
 For example, you can present candidates with scenarios that require them to solve a problem or make decisions that reflect your company's values.
-EASI, for instance, uses case studies to assess how candidates navigate projects while maintaining transparency and fostering team recognition.
+Easi, for instance, uses case studies to assess how candidates navigate projects while maintaining transparency and fostering team recognition.

 2. Values-Based Interviews: Conduct interviews that focus on values.
 Ask questions like, "Can you describe a time when you had to be transparent in a challenging situation?" or "How do you balance performance with employee well-being?"
 These questions help gauge how well candidates align with your company’s values.